Pfizer agrees to pay $345 mln to resolve EpiPen pricing lawsuit - Up News Info

 Article content

-Pfizer Inc has agreed to pay $345 million to resolve claims by consumers who claim they overpaid for EpiPens due to anticompetitive and unfair practices by the drugmaker and the company that markets the emergency allergy treatment, Mylan.
+Pfizer Inc has agreed to pay $345 million to resolve claims by consumers who say they overpaid for EpiPens due to anticompetitive practices by the drugmaker and the company that markets the emergency allergy treatment, Mylan.

 The proposed class action settlement was disclosed in a filing in federal court in Kansas City, Kansas.
 The deal, which requires a judge’s approval, would not resolve claims against Mylan, which is scheduled to face trial in January.